 The TÜling talk series is a venue for talks on a wide range of topics in linguistics, with speakers from Tartu, Estonia and elsewhere.
-Talks take place on Tuesdays, from 4:00–5:15 p.m. and are open to everyone, with time after the talks for questions and discussion.
+Talks take place on Tuesdays, from 4:00–5:15 p.m, either at Jakobi 2-428 or on Zoom (please see below). and are open to everyone, with time after the talks for questions and discussion.

 Suggestions for potential speakers are very welcome: if a guest is coming to the university or colleagues in Tartu are interested in presenting a talk, please get in touch with the organisers (contact: firstname.lastname@example.org).
 Anyone interested in joining the mailing list is also asked to write to the same address.